emreguenduez/job-application-coach/README.md

   -e N8N_BASIC_AUTH_USER=admin \
   -e N8N_BASIC_AUTH_PASSWORD=yourpassword \
   n8nio/n8n

----

-### 🔗 Connecting to Streamlit App
+🔗 Connect Streamlit to n8n

-In your Python code (e.g., `utils/webhook.py`), make sure you send POST requests to:
+In your Python app (e.g., utils/webhook.py), send data to n8n using:

+python
+Copy
+Edit
 WEBHOOK_URL = "http://localhost:5678/webhook/my-workflow"

-* Replace `"my-workflow"` with the exact name or path of your webhook node.
+Replace "my-workflow" with your actual webhook endpoint in n8n.
-* Use `requests.post(...)` to trigger n8n from Python.

----
+Use requests.post(...) to send data to the workflow.

-### 📌 Tips
+📌 Tips

-* Keep your Docker container running while the app is active.
+Keep the Docker container running while using the app.

-* To run n8n in background mode:
+To run n8n in the background:

+bash
+Copy
+Edit
 docker run -d -p 5678:5678 -v ~/.n8n:/home/node/.n8n n8nio/n8n

----

-In n8n editor, choose Import from file and then select n8n_Json.json file; this is the n8n workflow.
+📥 Importing the Example Workflow
+To get started quickly:

+Open the n8n UI (http://localhost:5678)

+Click the hamburger menu (☰) in the top-right corner

+Choose Import from file

+Select the provided n8n_Json.json file included in this project

+This file contains the ready-to-use automation workflow for your app.

 ### 7. Import the OpenAPI Credentials: